lewis-worsley/aspire-architecture/README.md

 ### Am I Responsive
 <hr>

 To check to see if the website was responsive across different types of devices, the URL was entered into https://ui.dev/amiresponsive/.
-The website it appeared as expected across each device.
-The image snippet in the intro section of this README.md is provided by https://ui.dev/amiresponsive/
+The website appeared as expected across each device.
+The image snippet in the intro section of this README.md is provided by https://ui.dev/amiresponsive/.

 <br>